al3ks1s/Silksong.SilkenSisters/README.md

 - Have defeated both Lace 2 and Phantom
 - Have the Elegy of the Deep needolin skill

+Access the fight by playing Elegy of the Deep at Phantom's tank.

 For now, the bosses have their vanilla behaviors, there will probably be work on that in the future.

 ## Manual installation